DeCLIP: Decoupled Prompting for Multi-Label Class-Incremental Learning with CLIP: Experiments

-\textbf{Class activation maps.} As shown in Figure \ref{fig:visual}, the original images are shown in the first column, followed by class activation maps corresponding to each predicted category with confidence scores.
-These results are obtained by testing the final-task model on categories from different tasks, showing accurate recognition with our one-to-one prompting.
+\textbf{Class activation maps.} As shown in Figure \ref{fig:visual}, the original images are shown in the first column, followed by class activation maps (CAM) corresponding to each predicted category with confidence scores.
+For example, in the second row, the model correctly identifies ``bicycle'', ``dog'' and ``person'', and the highlighted regions precisely align with the respective objects.
+Notably, the body of ``person'', including fine-grained parts such as the legs, can be clearly delineated, demonstrating the ability to capture detailed semantics.